 Is regarded as having such an impairment

-The terminology "substantially limits" refers to a person unable to perform a major life activity that the average person in the general population can perform
+Could have the terminology "substantially limits" applied to them, meaning they are unable to perform a major life activity that the average person in the general population can perform